A Grauert-Riemenschneider vanishing theorem for Witt canonical sheaves: Preliminaries on Witt theory

 \begin{lem} Let $\cM$ be a coherent $W_n$--Cartier module on $X$. \begin{enumerate} \item The inverse system $\{F^{e}_*\cM\}_{e \geq 1}$ satisfies the Mittag--Leffler condition.
 In particular, $\cM^{\perf} = \Rlim F^{e}_*\cM$ and perfection is exact on coherent $W_n$--Cartier modules. \item We have that $\cM$ is nilpotent if and only if $\cM^{\perf} = 0$. \item For any morphism $f \colon \cM \to \cN$ of coherent $W_n$--Cartier modules, $f$ is a nil--isomorphism if and only if $f^{\perf}$ is an isomorphism. \end{enumerate} \end{lem}

 \begin{proof} See \cite[Lemma 4.4.2]{Baudin_Duality_between_Witt_Cartier_crystals_and_perverse_sheaves}. \end{proof}

 \begin{rem} The above tells us that taking perfection is a good way to get rid of nilpotent phenomena in the coherent case.
-However, coherence is \emph{crucial} here: the Cartier module $H^0(\bA^1, \omega_{\bA^1})$ is locally nilpotent, but its structural map is surjective! (hence certainly not nilpotent). \end{rem}
+However, coherence is \emph{crucial} here: the Cartier module $H^0(\bA_k^1, \omega_{\bA^1_k})$ is locally nilpotent over any $F$--finite field $k$, but its structural map is surjective! (hence its perfection is non--zero). \end{rem}

 \begin{defn}[{\cite[Definition 4.3.5]{Baudin_Duality_between_Witt_Cartier_crystals_and_perverse_sheaves}}] We define the category of \emph{$W_n$--Cartier quasi--crystals} to be the quotient of $\QCoh_{W_nX}^C$ by locally nilpotent objects (see \stacksproj{02MS}), and denote it $\QCrys_{W_nX}^C$.